Store Street: History

-The street derived its name from the many store and warehouses that dominated the area due to the proximity to the Custom House Docks complex from the 1790s onwards.
+The street derived its name from the many stores and warehouses that dominated the area due to the proximity to the Custom House Docks complex from the 1790s onwards.
 It appears as a thoroughfare on maps in 1800.
 The stores were demolished in the 1940s and the dock near the street to the east of the Custom House, known as the Old Dock (originally Custom House Dock), was filled in.
-The crescent of houses on Beresford Place, designed by James Gandon, terminate on Store Street.
+The crescent of houses on Beresford Place, designed by James Gandon, terminates on Store Street.
 Number 1 in this small crescent, known as Gandon House, also faces onto Store Street.

 In the late 1800s the prominent English veterinary surgeon, Thomas Drummond Lambert, had a large practice based on Store Street the footprint of which was impacted by the construction of the Loop Line railway bridge by the Dublin, Wicklow and Wexford Railway Company in the late 1880s.
 The elevated train line still runs above the street, with a single-span iron railway viaduct.
 The stables used by Lambert were possibly those which were known as Queen's Mews Court, which was an area off Store Street as it met Mabbot Street (now called James Joyce Street).
 Store Street may also have been referred to as an extension of Mabbot Street before the construction of the stores in the 1790s.
 These stables served the Custom House and the site is now occupied by an extension to the Store Street Garda Station.

 The Mews was the subject of a painting by Harry Kernoff from circa 1940.

+Attacks and antisocial behaviour have risen in recent years on Store Street and the surrounding area.